 Salvatierra in Municipality of Salvatierra, Guanajuato, Mexico — The Central Highlands

 Location.
-20° 12.677′ N, 100° 53.183′ W. Marker is in Salvatierra, Guanajuato, in Municipality of Salvatierra.
-Marker is on Calle Fray Andrés de San Miguel just east of Calle Batanes, on the right when traveling east.
+20° 12.958′ N, 100° 52.961′ W. Marker is in Salvatierra, Guanajuato, in Municipality of Salvatierra.
+Marker is on Calle Miguel Hidalgo just south of Calle 16 de Septiembre, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Salvatierra, Guanajuato 38900, Mexico.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 kilometers of this marker, measured as the crow flies.
-Bridge of Batanes (within shouting distance of this marker); Church and Former Convent of San Buenaventura (approx. 0.6 kilometers away); Federico Escobedo Tinoco (approx. 0.6 kilometers away); Portal Juárez (approx. 0.7 kilometers away); Cardinal Juan Jesús Posadas Ocampo (approx. 0.7 kilometers away); 175th Anniversary of the Beginning of Mexican Independence (approx. 0.8 kilometers away); Diocesan Shrine of Nuestra Señora de La Luz (approx. 0.8 kilometers away); José de Jesús del Valle (approx. 3.9 kilometers away).
+Church and Former Convent of San Buenaventura (about 120 meters away, measured in a direct line); Portal Juárez (about 120 meters away); 175th Anniversary of the Beginning of Mexican Independence Cardinal Juan Jesús Posadas Ocampo (about 120 meters away); Diocesan Shrine of Nuestra Señora de La Luz (about 150 meters away); Bridge of Batanes (approx. 0.6 kilometers away); The Battle of the Bridge of Batan (approx. 0.6 kilometers away); José de Jesús del Valle (approx. 4.2 kilometers away).
 Touch for a list and map of all markers in Salvatierra.

 Credits.
-This page was last revised on May 16, 2018.
-This page originally submitted on May 15, 2018, by J. Makali Bruton of Querétaro, Mexico.
-This page has been viewed 63 times since then.
-Photos: 1, 2. submitted on May 16, 2018, by J. Makali Bruton of Querétaro, Mexico.
+This page was last revised on May 30, 2018.
+It was originally submitted on May 18, 2018, by J. Makali Bruton of Querétaro, Mexico.
+This page has been viewed 94 times since then and 17 times this year.
+Photos: 1, 2. submitted on May 18, 2018, by J. Makali Bruton of Querétaro, Mexico.